henry4912/CS-125/README.md

-# CS 125 Next Gen Search Systems Project
-Group 40

-All Flutter/Dart files we are working on are located in the lib folder.
-Everything else is for the phone emulator to run.
+# CS125

+A new Flutter project.

+## Getting Started

+FlutterFlow projects are built to run on the Flutter _stable_ release.